davettt/markdown-editor/README.md

 # Markdown Editor & Live Previewer

-A production-ready, security-first Node.js application for editing markdown files with a live split-pane preview.
+A secure, local-only Node.js application for editing markdown files with a live split-pane preview.
 Edit markdown on the left, see rendered HTML on the right in real-time.
 Runs entirely on your local machine with zero external data transmission.

 ## Features